fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ## Week 16: Review and Reflection 2
 Our brains are full!
-Rather than more readings, let's apply the thinking and analytical approach from this class to contemporary sources, like a food blog.
-Your only thing to do this week is a  [Food Blog Analysis]((food-blog-analysis).
+Rather than more readings, let's apply the thinking and analytical approach from this class to contemporary sources, like a website about healthy diets.
+Your only thing to do this week is a [Healthy Diet Analysis]((healthy-diet-analysis).

-We have read a lot about explicit dietary advice, but obviously a lot of what we "know" about health and diet comes from packages, ads, cookbooks, and so on.
-What can modern food blogs tell us about the relationship between food, health, and diet?
-What issues have we covered in class are present or missing?
+We have read a lot about explicit dietary advice, but obviously a lot of what we "know" about health and diet comes not just from contemporary research, but the long history of how we have thought about diet and health.
+How does the HISTORY that we've covered help explain why diet advice looks like it does?

 ### Mon 11/30
-- [Food Blog Analysis]((food-blog-analysis) pro tips VIDEO (link TBP).
-This video will provide a quick walk-thru example of how to do the food blog analysis (due Friday).
+- For day, watch the pro tips VIDEO (link TBP), which will provide a quick walk-thru example of how to do the healthy diet analysis (due Friday).

 ### Wed 12/02
 NO READING

 ### Fri 12/04
 {% include alert.html class='danger' title='Food Blog Analysis' text="
-As a preparatory exercise for the [final course reflection](final-reflections), your [food blog analysis](food-blog-analysis) is due today.
+As a preparatory exercise for the [final course reflection](final-reflections), your [healthy diet analysis](healthy-diet-analysis) is due today.
 "%}